Gems from git repositories

 gem 'rails', :git => 'https://github.com/rails/rails'

-options apply, like :branch
+:git options apply, like :branch and :ref.

 gem 'rails', :github => 'rails', :ref => 'a9752dcfd15bcddfe7b6f7126f3a6e0ba5927c56'

-) and GitHub Gists (:gist
+:bitbucket) and GitHub Gists (:gist).

 gem 'capistrano-sidekiq', :github => 'seuros/capistrano-sidekiq'